isc/bootstrap-components-helpers/README.markdown

 `tabs` method options :

-  - `:active` : when you want that pane to be active on load.

   - `:direction` : to control the positioning of the tabs.
 Valid values are `below`, `left`, `right` and `above` (default is `above`).
   - `:style` : `tabs` or `pills` (default is `tabs`).

+`pane` method options :

+  - `:active` : when you want that pane to be active on load.

+### Contributors

+  - Graham Torn
+  - Caleb Adam Haye